openfaas/docs/docs/reference/profiles.md

 #### Implement the restricted Pod Security Standard

-This example requires OpenFaaS for Enterprises and is aimed at securing enterprise and multi-tenant workloads.
+This example requires OpenFaaS for Enterprises with (`faas-netes:0.5.65` or higher) and is aimed at securing enterprise and multi-tenant workloads.

 [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) were introduced in K8s v1.25 and are a set of best practices for securing your Pods.
 The `restricted` profile is the most secure option.